 Admission, train ride and speeder car tickets are purchased in the station.
 The train rides and speeder car rides are accessed from the platform.
 The station also contains a gift shop, a railway library and many exhibits including a complete telegraph office set up.

 A replica of this station has been constructed at the grain elevator site in St. Albert.

 Gibbons Water Tank

-This tank was actually made up of two separate structures - the exterior shell and the interior tank and support members.
+The tank was actually made up of two separate structures – the exterior shell and the interior tank and support members.
 The exterior served to protect the tank from the elements.
-The interior tank was constructed like a wooden barrel.
-It had wooden staves bound together with iron straps.
-The tank contained water that was used to fill tenders of steam locomotives.
+The tank, which was constructed like a wooden barrel, with wooden staves bound together with iron straps, was used to fill the tenders of steam locomotives with water.

 The ball on the rod at the top of the tank is the float which showed how much water was in the tank.
 The building has a stove inside which kept the water from freezing during the winter.

 The exterior was repaired and repainted in 1994-95.